RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-OCEANIS-Global-AI-Standards-Repository-.md

 ---
 title:  "OCEANIS Global AI Standards Repository "
-excerpt:  "The Global AI Standards Repository is the world's first centralized, transparent (...)"
+excerpt:  "The Global AI Standards Repository is the world's first centralized, transparent notification system that captures AI and Autonomous and Intelligent Systems standards and standards in progress.
+If you would like to submit an entry, please u (...)"
 header:
-  teaser: /assets/images/RAI_toolkit/Standa.png
+  teaser: /assets/images/RAI_toolkit/Catalo.png
 sidebar:
-  - image: /assets/images/RAI_toolkit/Standa.png
+  - image: /assets/images/RAI_toolkit/Catalo.png
     image_alt: "OCEANIS Global AI Standards Repository "
 tags:
   - Artificial Intelligence